project-fifo/docs/technical/api/users.rst

    :reqheader content-type: the returned datatype, usually ``application/json``
    :resheader x-snarl-token: the snarl token for this session

-   :status 200: the dataset list is returned
+   :status 200: the user list is returned
    :status 303: redirect to the session :http:get:`/users/(uuid:user)`
    :status 403: user is not authorized
    :status 503: one or more subsystems could not be reached

    :>json string user: name of the new user
-   :>json string user: password for the new user
+   :>json string password: password for the new user

 ____